alexey-dc/rack_experiments/README.md

 So the thing about (5) is - it's a global.
 A singleton (4 too), a class-level variable, a static variable - they are all globals.
 I'll prove it.
 Right here in this repository.

 ## Maybe?
-Maybe I just get frustrated too easily.
+Maybe I just give up too easily.
 Maybe I have a life to live.
-Girls.
 Maybe I just haven't figured out the elegant way to do this.
 In that case, I'm sorry.
 Let's be friends - enlighten me.

 ## Yes
 Ok let's get down and dirty.